-- The Structured Interview: In this interviewing strategy, all potential candidates are asked the exact same questions.
+- In this interviewing strategy, all potential candidates are asked the exact same questions.

-- The Group Interview: If you are being interviewed by a group, direct your answers to the entire group by making eye contact and addressing every group member, making the most eye contact with the person who asked the question.
+- If you are being interviewed by a group, direct your answers to the entire group by making eye contact and addressing every group member, making the most eye contact with the person who asked the question.

 Writing a Thank-You Letter After an Interview